South Africa is as famous for its coastline as it is for the Kruger National Park.

 Find out more … Rocky Pools in Bettys Bay

-The lodge is intelligently designed using glass, wood, natural light, modern décor, spacious wooden decks, and natural surrounds to create a beautiful space.
+The lodge is beautifully designed using glass, natural light, modern décor, spacious decks, and natural surrounds to create a beautiful space.
+Did we mention the views?

-Find out more … Alkira Lodge in Knysna
+Find out more … Oceans Wilderness, Garden Route

 We love the unpretentious way this cottage’s owners have played with colour and textile design, its views of the mountains, and Vermont’s saltpan, and the use of local art over the inviting fireplace.